nikolinakp/Adserver_Junior_Task/README.md

 Your program should output a tuple (a, b) where a and b are two integers from the input list that sum up to the target value, or None if no such pair exists.

+# User description

+When starting the program, the user must enter the number of items from the list, then the list of items itself.
+The user also enters the desired amount value by which we will search for a pair of numbers.
+When the task constraints are exceeded, the user receives an error message with a specific description.